Hello, all you readers out there, I am proud to show you the Perfect Prey Cover Reveal, book #2 in the Consortium series.

 “Hope and pray this is truly fiction since it made me sick to THINK that a human could treat another human this way. “

 I have to tell you.
-I was concerned writing this novel, but probably not for the reasons you may suspect.
-The very concept of the story may seem so far out there that it couldn’t possibly be real.
+It concerned me to write this novel, but probably not for the reasons you may suspect.
+The concept of the story may seem so far out there that it couldn’t possibly be real.
 While it is a pure work of fiction, I hope and pray that the agency I write about, ‘The Consortium,’ does not exist.
 Yet, I fear that I am wrong.
 I honestly believe that they might be real.

 According to CBS researcher, Tanita Gaither, published May 9, 2013, in Atlanta Updated, “Of the 900,000 reported missing persons each year in the U.S., 50,000 are over the age of 18.”
 The chart breaks down the missing by race.
 It seems to me that none of us is immune.